GoogleCloudPlatform/getting-started-python/README.md

 This repository is the complete sample code for the [Python Getting Started on Google Cloud Platform](http://cloud.google.com/python) tutorials.
 Please refer to the tutorials for instructions on configuring, running, and deploying these samples.

-The code for the samples is contained in individual folders in this repository.
+The code for the labs is contained in individual folders in this repository.

-Note that 7-gce is the final version of the project, including the complete Bookshelf app on Managed VMs in addition to scripts to alternatively deploy on GCE.

 Tutorial | Folder